 The second bump detail will add more variation to the bump detail.
 The following image sliders illustrate the variation in the Stucco window.

-Because the Stucco texture is a 3D texture, we will need to use the 3D bump node to connect it to the shading network.
+Because the Stucco texture is a 3D texture, you need to use the 3D bump node to connect it to the shading network.

 Important